namcnamara/OneMind/README.md

 The two main files are scenes and scripts.
 Each scene defines an object in godot.
 Most scenes have a Node3D as its root object for greater portability.

-This project tries to make use of C# patterns:
+This project scripts try to make use of C# patterns:

 Bridge:
  - Movable class extends from Node, and is used to allow pause access for all objects that have movement, or can cause damage.